MicrosoftDocs/entra-docs/docs/identity/conditional-access/policy-old-require-mfa-guest.md

 ---
 # Common Conditional Access policy: Require multifactor authentication for guest access

 Require guest users perform multifactor authentication when accessing your organization's resources.
+Some organizations might be ready to move to stronger authentication methods for their guest users.
+These organizations might choose to implement a policy like the one described in the article [Require multifactor authentication strength for external users](policy-guests-mfa-strength.md).

 ## User exclusions
 [!INCLUDE [active-directory-policy-exclusions](~/includes/entra-policy-exclude-user.md)]